To access our on-screen tests, you'll need to log in to Surpass.

 To offer OCR on-screen tests, you need to become approved and then set up to use the on-screen test system, Surpass:

 Once your centre is approved and set up in Surpass, we will register the candidates you have made unit test entries for in Interchange or A2C.
 You will then be able to schedule practice tests for your candidates.

 For every schedule created, one or more records are added to the Schedule screen.
-For live tests, these will be locked 5 days before the start date.
-For practice tests, they will be locked 24 hours before the start date.
+For live tests, these will be locked 10 days before the start date.
+For practice tests, they will be locked 5 days before the start date.
 Once locked, a keycode is created for each scheduled candidate.
 You can view keycodes in the Invigilate screen.
-The candidates need to enter their keycodes to start their test and a PIN may optionally be used as well.
+The candidates need to enter their keycodes to start their test and a PIN may optionally be used for practice tests only.

-The JCQ notice to candidates can be read out or be shared with the candidates.
+The JCQ notice to candidates can be read out or shared with the candidates.

 During the test sitting, the invigilator can monitor the candidate’s progress from the Invigilate screen in Surpass from where it is possible to: